Pacoo555/practical_work_ii/README.md

 Conclusion
 Developing this page was a valuable learning experience, as it allowed me to gain a better understanding of how web pages are structured and how different HTML elements interact.
 Although I encountered some initial challenges, I was ultimately able to create a functional page that demonstrates the knowledge I have gained.

-The primary goal was to learn the fundamentals of HTML and build a functional foundation for future enhancements and customizations.